 This service of 1st American Protection is privacy protection.
 To address methods of how you can lose your privacy.
-This starts with your own mobile phone usage.
+This starts with your personal mobile phone usage.

 As cellular phones have increased in their capacity, it has reduced the amount of protection for you.
 Tracing is done through your phone’s GPS, where even files and photos can be downloaded.
 Others can then send a program to control your phone.

-Unless you’ve been living under a big rock, you have read of Edward Snowden’s whistle blowing revelations.
 It’s no secret the National Security Agency’s (NSA) is spying on everyone.
 Your emails, phone call conversations and text messages.
 Very difficult to stop NSA or others from spying on you.
 The first way in closing this door is to become aware of it.
-One of the best ways to invade your privacy is your phone.
+One of the very best ways to invade your privacy is your own cellular phone.